RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 - Extent of ownership and control index (0-7)
 - Extent of corporate transparency index (0-7)

-A handy method that pandas provide us with is ``describe``.
-`` describe`` is a method that is used to analyze and calculate statistical data.
+Let's use our handy method that Pandas provides us with, ``describe``, to get some statistical data.
-Below is an example of what this method is capable of.

 .. code:: python3

    wd.describe()